kevinmilleryo/kevinmilleryo/README.md

 - 📫 How to reach me http://kevinmilleryo.netlify.app

-- ⚡ Fun fact **I've worked in the craft beer industry for over 10 years.
+- ⚡ Fun fact: **I've worked in the craft beer industry for over 10 years.
 I'm a pretty good musician that can play multiple instruments.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">